Get insider access

 7.4 Neutral Sound

 The Jabra Elite 3 are decent for neutral sound.
 Out of the box, they have a slightly bass-rich sound profile that adds a touch of extra body and boom to your mixes.
-It shouldn't overwhelm vocals and lead instruments, which makes their sound suitable for a variety of audio content.
-Their companion app also offers a few a graphic EQ and presets if you prefer a different sound.
+It won't overwhelm vocals and lead instruments, making their sound suitable for various audio content.
+Their companion app also offers a few graphic EQs and presets if you prefer a different sound.
 However, their passive soundstage is closed-off, and sound feels like it's coming from inside your head rather than from speakers placed around you.

 Pros